liwang-umn/math/_pages/publications.md

 ### Refereed journal or conference publications:
+Radiative transport in a periodic structure with band crossings (with K. Qi and A. Watson), *SIAM J. App.
+Math.*, accepted. [arXiv](https://arxiv.org/abs/2402.06828)

 To blow-up or not to blow-up for a granular kinetic equation (with J. Carrillo, R. Shu and W. Xu), *Physica D*, accpeted. [arXiv](https://arxiv.org/abs/2403.12735)

 On the kinetic description of the objective molecular dynamics (with R. D. James and K. Qi), *SIAM MMS*, accepted. [arXiv](https://arxiv.org/pdf/2307.16814)